Upload a File as a Template

 - Create a new template in your Legalesign group

-- Get the template ID needed for upload
+- Get the template ID and upload URL from the mutation response

-- Upload your PDF file to the template
+- Upload your source file to the template

 - Verify the upload was successful